-Applicants will need to complete two applications – one to Wycliffe Hall for the M.Th and one to OCCA for the OCCA Programme for Master’s Students.
+Applicants will need to complete two applications – one to a relevant master’s degree and one for OCCA Programme for Master’s Students.
 These two admission processes are independent of one another.
-A prerequisite of acceptance to the OCCA Programme for Master’s Students is acceptance on to the M.Th.
+A prerequisite of acceptance to the OCCA Programme for Master’s Students is acceptance on to a relevant Master’s degree.

 - Applications to OCCA for the OCCA Programme for Master’s Students can be made by clicking ‘Apply Online’ at the top right of this page and then selecting ‘OCCA Programme’ in the drop-down menu.
 (You will be asked to register an account with a valid email address to make an application).
-During the online application, when asked “Are you a Master’s Course candidate?” select “yes”.
-(Briefly, while our system is being updated, this question may appear as “Are you a MTh candidate?” – if so, still select “yes”.)
+During the online application, when asked “Are you a Master’s Course candidate?” select “yes” and state which Master’s.

-We welcome applications for the OCCA Programme for Master’s Students while you are awaiting the results of your application to the M.Th.
-Please note, however, that OCCA Programme for Master’s Students applications will only be fully reviewed once a candidate is offered a place on the M.Th.
+We welcome applications for the OCCA Programme for Master’s Students while you are awaiting the results of your application to your chosen Master’s degree.
+Please note, however, that OCCA Programme for Master’s Students applications will only be fully reviewed once a candidate is offered a place on their chosen Master’s degree.